zlogic/pterodapter/README.md

 To specify multiple domains, add a `--dns64-tunnel-suffix` argument for each one.
 If no `--dns64-tunnel-suffix` arguments are specified, DNS64 won't be used, but will still remain available - for example, to be used with a custom DNS64 server.

-`--destination=<hostport>` specifies the hostname to send to the client when performing a client handshake.
+`--id-hostname=<hostname>` specifies the hostname to send to the client when performing a client handshake.
 If not specified, will use `pterodapter` as the hostname.
 Windows refuses to connect if the hostname doesn't match connection settings; macOS prints a warning in the Console.

 `--cacert=<filename>` specifies the path to a root CA PEM file, required for two-way authentication.